preciofishbone/OmniaDocsG2/blocks/page-rollup/page-rollup-implementation/index.rst

 In this example the Page Rollup block is set up this way:

 + Query: Scope - Page Collections, Corporate News (this is page collection specifically for corporate news).
-+ "Exclude current page" cis always a good idea for news.
++ "Exclude current page" is always a good idea for news.

 .. image:: dynamic-roller-example-query.png